Lebed-kun/prompt-ql/README.md

 ## Interpreter API
- - `func New(options TPromptQLOptions) *PromptQL` - creates an instance of PromptQL with default "closed" state of session.
+ - `func New(options PromptQLOptions) *PromptQL` - creates an instance of PromptQL with default "closed" state of session.

- The function receives parameters from the `TPromptQLOptions` structure that contains:
+ The function receives parameters from the `PromptQLOptions` structure that contains:
  ```
  - "OpenAiBaseUrl" - is an URL to OpenAI compatible API.
 For example, "https://api.openai.com".
 But it can be any URL to API compatible with OpenAI's Chat API.
 It's a required parameter for OpenAI models use-cases.
 Otherwise it can be omitted;
  - "OpenAiKey" - is your OpenAI API key.
 You can set up it on "https://platform.openai.com/account/api-keys".
 It's a required parameter for OpenAI models use-cases.
 But for other OpenAI compatible APIs it's not always necessary.
 For user-defined model APIs it can be omitted;
  - "OpenAiListenQueryTimeoutSec" - is a timeout for listening prompting query from an OpenAI model.
 Default value is 30 seconds;
  - "CustomApisListenQueryTimeoutSec" - is a timeout for listening prompting query from a user-defined ML model.
 Default value is 30 seconds;
  - "DefaultExternalGlobals" - is a table of predefined external global variables.
 You can provide there custom functions, constants, services etc. Default value is *nil*;
+ - "DefaultExternalGlobalsMeta" - provides additional description etc. of external globals.
+Useful for descriptive meaning of them;
+ - "PreinitializedInternalGlobals" - is a table of predefined internal global variables that can be lazily initialized later;
  ```

  - PromptQL.Instance methods: